 Sometimes you become immune to the ugly stuff in your house.
 Like old, gross electrical outlets.
 Fear not.
 There's nothing scary or hard about it.
 You CAN replace an electrical outlet.
 This tutorial walks you, a homeowner, through how to change an outlet in a real life situation.

 Isn't she a beaut?
 The elegant lines, the contrasting colour that makes her stand out and demand attention in the middle of the baseboard, the paint artfully slopped all over it.
+Outlet replacement was the only option.
+To make this look good I needed to replace the brown outlet cover and outlet with white.

 At least it's near the ground.
 When I first moved into my house the majority of the outlets were 3 feet off of the ground, waist level on the walls for some reason.
 I suspect the previous owners had no knees.